sadvikauppala/e-commerce/README.md

 - Next we will display the address user selected to deliver
 - Display the total value of the cart
 - Place order button at the bottom.

+## Milestone 25

+-Create an endpoint that will receive the products, user, address details -Storing order details in mongodb order collection

+## Milestone 26

+-Created an endpoint that will receive the user mail.

+## Milestone 27

+-Created an my-orders page
+-Added my-orders page in navbar for better navigation